A bachelor’s degree, online and on campus

 At Harvard, you can choose from 600 courses each year that count toward the degree—many taught by Harvard faculty.

-Focus your studies in one of 21 fields, including business and management, and 27 minors.
+Focus your studies.
+We offer more than 20 fields, including business and management, and more than 25 minors.

 You have access to Harvard University resources and special academic options, including internships, paid research opportunities, and study abroad programs.